-- Contribute to the development of school safeguarding policies - · Receive help from a trusted adult - · Learn how to keep themselves safe including online.
+- Feel safe, be listened to and have their wishes and feelings taken into account. - Contribute to the development of school safeguarding policies - · Receive help from a trusted adult - · Learn how to keep themselves safe including online.

 5.4 Parents and Carers